Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 Sixteen Kiwis are "trapped" on a cruise off Uruguay with an escalating crisis on board.

-One passenger with Covid-19 has slipped into critical condition in hospital amid signs the ship's doctor is falling ill.
+One passenger with Covid-19 has slipped into critical condition in hospital amid signs the ship's doctor is also falling ill.

-There are nine people on the Australian-flagged cruise ship who have fevers, according to the latest update from Aurora Expeditions.
+The doctor is among nine people still on the Australian-flagged cruise ship who have fevers, according to the latest update from Aurora Expeditions.

-Tina and Graham of Tauranga are among the Kiwis on board after taking a "horrendously expensive" trip to Antarctica and South America that has since turned into a "nightmare".
+Tina and Graham of Tauranga are among the Kiwis on board, after taking the "horrendously expensive" trip to Antarctica and South America that has since turned into a "nightmare".

 They left for the trip of a lifetime at the point the world was starting to grasp the potential impact of the deadly coronavirus.

-At the point they emerged from life at sea to return to land, the world had changed.
+When they emerged from life at sea to return to land, the world had changed.

 The couple, who are in their 60s, did not want to provide their last names for security reasons but spoke to NZME about their desperation.

-They booked the three-week trip on Aurora Expeditions' ship the Greg Mortimer two years ago.
+They booked the three-week trip on Aurora Expeditions' ship the Greg Mortimer, two years ago.

 They left New Zealand on March 11 and their cruise left Argentina on March 15 "before anything untoward happened", Tina said.